felix-lang/felix/doc/tutorial/intro_objects_plugins2.rst

   }

   export fun setup of string as "ob_implementation_setup";
-  export fun ob of string as "ob";
+  export fun ob of string as "ob_implementation";

 Here the `include` directive is loading the interface relative to the including file.
 Put both in the current directory for